orsolyag/azure-docs/articles/analysis-services/analysis-services-async-refresh.md

 All calls must be authenticated with a valid Azure Active Directory (OAuth 2) token in the Authorization header and must meet the following requirements:

 - The token must be either a user token or an application service principal.
-- The user or application must have sufficient permissions on the server or model to make the requested call.
-The permission level is determined by roles within the model or the admin group on the server.
+- The user or application must be a member of the server administrator role
 - The token must have the correct audience set to `https://*.asazure.windows.net`.

 ## POST /refreshes